 Cow Creek Reservoir is a privately owned, 65 surface-acre reservoir, located in the Bearpaw Mountains.
 Cow Creek Reservoir has been managed as a warm water fishery since 1994 and is comprised of walleye, channel catfish, black crappie, tiger muskie, and yellow perch (illegally introduced in 2001).
 Currently, Cow Creek Reservoir receives 3,000 walleye fingerlings biennially.

 Channel catfish, yellow perch and tiger muskie are stocked as needed.
-Cow Creek Reservoir ranked 22nd in the region for angler pressure in 2017/2018 (592 +/- 360 angler days; MTFWP Fisheries Bureau 2018).
+Cow Creek Reservoir ranked 33rd in the region for angler pressure in 2019/2020 (152 +/- 108 angler days; MTFWP Fisheries Bureau 2020).

 In 2010, 12,000 pre-spawn yellow perch were transferred and stocked into Cow Creek Reservoir from the Kremlin Water Ponds, additional plants of adult perch occurred in 2013 (n=3,000) and 2018 (n=4,150).
 In 2019, 20,000 fingerling yellow perch were stocked, these fish were raised by the Miles City Hatchery.
 Furthermore, 400 5-inch tiger muskie were stocked in 2015 and an additional 1,000 4-inch tiger muskie were stocked in 2019.
 The primary food sources for these sport fish are white suckers, fathead minnows, yellow perch, and northern red belly dace.
-In 2017, four artificial habitat structures were placed near the boat ramp to increase off-shore habitat and potentially increase yellow perch spawning and rearing habitat.
+In 2017, four artificial habitat structures were placed near the boat ramp to increase offshore habitat and potentially increase yellow perch spawning and rearing habitat.

-In 2019, water levels remained stable.
-Gill net surveys suggest yellow perch relative abundance has remained stable and is comprised of larger fish (Table 12).
-Channel catfish and walleye relative abundance decreased, when compared to historic trends.
-Walleye average length also decreased slightly (Table 12).
+In 2020, water levels were reduced approximately four feet and an extensive algal bloom occurred in early August.
+Gill net surveys suggest yellow perch relative abundance remained stable and was comprised of larger fish (Table 14).
+Channel catfish relative abundance remained stable and walleye abundance significantly increased; walleye average length also increased (Table 14).